 The school will review attendance of all the school's pupils on a termly basis, and any pupils causing concern or with attendance below 90% on a weekly basis.
-A letter will be sent home where there is cause for concern requesting the problem to be rectified and offering support if necessary.
+A letter and current attendance will be sent home where there is cause for concern requesting the problem to be rectified and offering support if necessary in the form of a meeting with parents.
 The pupil's attendance will be closely monitored and recorded in the Integris system.
 It is not the responsibility of the school to provide work for pupils during such a period of absence and this will only be done at the class teacher's discretion.
+Attendance and absence records are kept on a pupil's file and are shared with future schools.